 But farmers often store them up to 5 months before shipping them to market.

-Paper keeps out excess light and oxygen which destroy nutrients, but paper still allows the potatoes to breathe, without trapping in moisture like plastic can.
+Paper keeps out excess light and oxygen which destroy nutrients.

 Yet in many households, bottles can sit on the shelf for much longer than that.

 Make it last: Don't store oil near the stove or leave it uncapped for long.

 As it's sensitive to oxygen, heat and light.

 If you don't cook with it often, buy smaller bottles to save the nutrients.

 The anthocyanins in blueberry jam decline by 23%, on average, after 2 months of storage at room temperature.

 Similarly, strawberry jam loses up to 12% of its health-boosting flavonoids after 6 months in a dark cupboard.